 Old Town real estate guide & listings for sale

-The noise levels in Old Town are very low, as the streets are very peaceful.
+Most areas in Old Town are very quiet, as the streets tend to be very calm.

 The best approach to get around in Old Town is usually driving.
 Parking is easy.
 On the other hand, the public transit network in Old Town is not particularly practical.
 Nevertheless, there are a few bus lines passing through the neighbourhood, and the closest bus stop is generally close by.
 Old Town is not very convenient for those who travel by foot because very few daily errands can be run without having to use a vehicle.